innocentx0/innocentx0.github.io/_posts/2025-09-11-blackfield-hackthebox.md

 ---

 ## Blackfield Machine Walkthrought
-Hello everyone, this is my first machine walktrought on my personal blog site.
+Hello everyone, this is my first machine walkthrough on my personal blog site.
-Since i have studied for OSCP, i started doing some boxes that can be' close to the exam to prove and sharpen my skills, as a result, here you will not only find a clear walktrought, but also points where i've been stuck and had to "try harder" and dig in my memories :)
+Since I’ve been studying for the OSCP, I started working on boxes that resemble the exam to prove and sharpen my skills.
+As a result, here you will not only find a clear walkthrough, but also the points where I got stuck and had to “try harder” and dig into my memory. :)

 This is an hard box playable on HackTheBox
-If you wanna play it while following along , here is the link https://www.hackthebox.com/machines/blackfield
+If you want to play it while following along , here is the link https://www.hackthebox.com/machines/blackfield

 # Target : 10.10.10.192